 Other Emergency Situations:

 Bainbridge Island Schools are prepared for a variety of emergency situations.
 Emergency plans are routinely reviewed and updated.
 Staff are trained to serve on a variety of response teams.
-For more information about emergency situations, see the District Emergency Communications Bulletin.

 The following points provide some direction regarding emergency situations: